 |Can I stop to load or unload a package or merchandise at curbside?

 |Can I stop to drop off or pick up passengers?

 The New York City Traffic rules allow parking at some "T" intersections—those without traffic signals, all-way stop signs or crosswalk markings—even if there is a curb cut at that location.

 A curb cut is the area of a sidewalk that has been lowered, or cut down, to facilitate access to the street.
-If you would like DOT to consider a T-intersection for a crosswalk, visit 311 Online or contact your DOT Borough Office.
-Based on the location's distance from the nearest crosswalk and pedestrian volumes, DOT will determine whether a crosswalk can be installed.
+If you would like NYC DOT to consider a T-intersection for a crosswalk, contact your NYC DOT Borough Office.
+Based on the location's distance from the nearest crosswalk and pedestrian volumes, NYC DOT will determine whether a crosswalk can be installed.

 Parking in School Zones